 - Plug In BC: Plug In BC have compiled resources for parties interested in installing electric vehicle charging stations in MURBS in BC. - Metro Vancouver EV Strata Condos: Metro Vancouver has compiled resources for parties interested in installing electric vehicle charging stations in Strata-owned MURBS. - BC Hydro provides rebates and other resources for installing EV charging stations in MURBs. - The UBC Green Building Action Plan (GBAP) provides goals and policy resources for the Energy and Emissions component area in residential buildings.

-- Letter signed by the Architect declaring that the rehttp://pluginbc.ca/charging-stations/charging-at-home/quirements will be met. - Letter signed by the Electrical Engineer declaring that the requirements will be met. - Plan showing location of parking spots equipped with charging stations for electric vehicles. - Cut sheet from manufacturer of charging stations that will be installed.
+- Letter signed by the Electrical Engineer declaring that the requirements will be met. - Plan showing location of parking spots equipped with charging stations for electric vehicles. - Cut sheet from manufacturer of charging stations that will be installed.